Flomastruk/sample_project/Notes.md

     image: python:3.12-bookworm
 ...
 ```
+### Running Dev Container
+Once all configuration files are in place, invoke from Command Palette _"Dev Containers: Open Folder in Container"_ to open the directory enclosing `.devcontainer`.
+Read logs for debugging if necessary.

 # Alternative Setups
 Instead of working in Dev Container spawned by VSCode, consider attaching to a custom running container on a VM.
-This reduces dependency on how VM chooses to set up containers
+This reduces dependency on how VM chooses to set up containers.

 Consider utilizing [Google Container-Optimized OS](https://cloud.google.com/container-optimized-os/docs).
 This is achieved by using Container section when setting up a VM.
 This may be non-trivial because one has to SSH directly into a container using Remote SSH extension as opposed to Dev Containers extention (see  stackoverflow [_VSCode Remote SSH to a docker container running on GCP VM_](https://stackoverflow.com/questions/77705736/vscode-remote-ssh-to-a-docker-container-running-on-gcp-vm)).